kwmkwm/dc_tts-phonetic-transfer-learning/README.md

 # dc_tts-phonetic-transfer-learning

-This repo contains attempts to improve the accruacy of [SeanPLeary's dc_tts-transfer-learning code](https://github.com/SeanPLeary/dc_tts-transfer-learning).
+This repo contains attempts to improve the accuracy of [SeanPLeary's dc_tts-transfer-learning code](https://github.com/SeanPLeary/dc_tts-transfer-learning).
 This is done by first converting all text to a phonetic representation using [Kyubyong's g2p library](https://github.com/Kyubyong/g2p).
 The conversion is done automatically without invervention from the user.
 These modifications necessitate changes in the model structure that are not compatible with the original code, so new models are required.
 A model which has been trained using the LJSpeech dataset can be found [here](https://www.dropbox.com/s/415qb3mnnnmhwb0/LJSpeech-phonetic.tar?dl=0).

 ---